qownnotes/web-companion/README.md

 [Firefox Add-ons page](https://addons.mozilla.org/firefox/addon/qownnotes-web-companion) |
 [QOwnNotes Webpage](https://www.qownnotes.org)

-This is a companion browser extension for [QOwnNotes](https://www.qownnotes.org) to interact with the note taking desktop application.
+Chrome / Firefox browser extension to interact with the note taking desktop application [QOwnNotes](https://www.qownnotes.org) for managing bookmarks and act as a web-clipper.

 [QOwnNotes](https://www.qownnotes.org) is the **open source** (GPL) plain-text file **markdown note taking** application for GNU/Linux, macOS and Windows, that (optionally) works together with the notes application of